 Clutter can become consuming.
 I recently went through all my folders at work and threw out a mountain of unneeded paperwork.
 It was pretty freeing.
 But also — now I have really condensed files that are easy to go through and I can find things much more easily.
-I think the company might be getting FilecenterDMS software which digitises paperwork too; even better!
-I definitely have my fingers crossed for that.

 The same thing goes for your home paperwork.
 I often use Evernote to keep track of passwords and important information that doesn’t need to go in a file.

 Here’s a guest post from Laurie Noel Meek of OfficeCandy.com for a look at some techniques that will have you organized in no time.